nyov/netsa-python/doc/netsa_script_golem.rst

 Repository Parameters
 ^^^^^^^^^^^^^^^^^^^^^

-Repository parameters allow maintenance of the result repository, typically via a cron job.
-They are categorized as 'expert' options, therefore showing up in ``--help-expert`` rather than ``--help``.
+Repository parameters control the core data processing and generation of data in the result repository, typically run via a cron job.

-.. option:: --data-load
+.. option:: --data-process

+        This is the main parameter that makes the script do its work.
-        Generate and store incomplete or missing analysis results in the data repository, skipping those that are complete (unless :option:`--overwrite` is given).
+        It generates and stores incomplete or missing analysis results in the data repository, skipping those that are complete (unless :option:`--overwrite` is given).

 .. option:: --data-status